IBM-Swift/alert-notification-sdk/README.md

 * `name` - A `String` indicating the detail name.
 * `value` - A `String` indicating the corresponding value.

-A `Alert.Detail` only has one method, the constructor.
+An `Alert.Detail` only has one method, the constructor.

     Alert.Detail(name: String, value: String)